107rasyid/belajar-analisis-data-dengan-python/README.md

 # Dashboard✨

 ## Description
-This is a simple dashboard to display pm2.5 distribution data from the main_day.csv file.
+This is a simple dashboard to display pm2.5 distribution data from the main_data.csv file.
 The goal is to answer business questions so as to obtain information from the visualization of the analyzed data

 ## Directory Structure
 - **/dataset**: This directory contains the data used in the project, in .csv format.